hotppot/gray-scott-sim-G9/README.md

 ## Build System
 `gray-scott-sim-G9` is built using CMake, which is detailed in the `CMakeLists.txt` file.
 We chose CMake for its wide usage, especially with Google Test, and its cross-platform support is super convenient for developers.
-Additionally, its easy integration with CI/CD systems streamlining our build and testing processes.
+Additionally, its easy integration with CI/CD systems streamlines our build and testing processes.

 ### Prerequisites
 Before building `gray-scott-sim-G9`, ensure you have the following tools installed on your system: